sudeepprajapati/airbnb-app/readme.md

-# Airbnb Clone
+# StayNest Clone

-This project is a clone of the popular vacation rental platform, Airbnb.
-It aims to replicate the core functionalities of Airbnb, including property listings, user authentication, booking, and reviews.
+This project is a clone of the popular vacation rental platform, StayNest.
+It aims to replicate the core functionalities of StayNest, including property listings, user authentication, booking, and reviews.

 ## Features